fdavidcl/stackedit-docs/mldr_0.4.0.md

 ## Treatment of undefined values in metrics

 Several performance metrics calculate divisions which can lead to undefined results.
-For example, looking at the classic definition of Precision
+For example, looking at the classic definition of Precision:

 With the aim of facilitating experimentation with different classifiers among diverse platforms, we have provided parameters that customize the behavior of performance metrics when certain values cannot be calculated (e.g. divisions by zero).
 In particular, mldr mimics the behavior of MULAN metrics by default, but other options are available.
 Let's look at some examples: